prahladyeri/tuxdrive/README.md

 `tuxdrive` has a command line interface to the google drive interface similar to traditional unix tools like `ftp` and `sftp` (though not as extensive and comprehensive yet!).

 Once you start `tuxdrive` program, it will give you a `tux_drive>` prompt from which you can run the above commands.
 When you run `tuxdrive` the first time, it will open up the browser window and ask for permissions to access your google drive on your behalf.
 After that, you can start running commands.
-You can list your drive files using `ls remote` command for example:
+You can list your drive files using `ls` or `dir` command for example:

 ![Screenshot](https://github.com/prahladyeri/tuxdrive/raw/master/screenshot.png)

 Similarly, you can run `push some_local_file.txt` to upload it to your drive, or `rcd my_drive_folder` to change the remote drive.
 Here is the entire command list:

-	help: Shows this help facility.
+	help (or ?): Shows this help facility. dir (or ls): Lists all files and folders on drive.
-	ls remote: Lists all files and folders on drive. ls local: Lists all files and folders in current directory. pull <item>: Pulls the named file/folder from drive to current working directory. push <item>: Pulls the named file/folder from current working directory to drive.
+	!dir (or !ls): Lists all files and folders in current directory. put <item>: Pulls the named file/folder from drive to current working directory. get <item>: Pulls the named file/folder from current working directory to drive. rm <item>: Delete the named file/folder on remote path.
-	rwd: Print working directory (remote/drive)
+	pwd: Print working directory (remote/drive)
-	rcd: Change working directory (remote/drive)
+	cd: Change working directory (remote/drive)
-	lwd: Print working directory (local)
+	lpwd: Print working directory (local)
 	lcd: Change working directory (local)
 	rdcache: Show remote directory mapping of id and folder paths.
 	rfcache: Show remote files mapping of id and folder paths.